dr01d3r/redcap-em-orca-search/README.md

 ## Future Support

 - Multiple Filters
+- Use DateTime format from the Data Dictionary rather than raw database value
 - Support for displaying the latest instance that matched the search criteria
 - Custom configuration page
 - Row formatting (i.e. form status indicators)